vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 - [Register a web application](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-ga) to use the [Microsoft Graph API](https://learn.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-operations)
 - Create a test unit in the [Vipps portal](https://developer.vippsmobilepay.com/docs/vipps-developers/developer-resources/portal/).
   - Save the `client_id` and `client_secret` for use in later steps.
-- Add the Vipps configuration to Program.cs -
+- Add the Vipps configuration to Program.cs.

   ```c#
   var vippsConfigurationOptions = new VippsConfigurationOptions